 after his last patrol in April 1945

-His first patrol with U-978 was notable due to the fact that he made the whole patrol of 68 days underwater, using the Schnorchel.
-He attacked three ships and is credited with one certain sinking.
+His first patrol with U-978 was notable due to the fact that he made the whole patrol of 68 days underwater, using the Schnorchel - the longest submerged patrol of WWII (and two days longer than U-997's famous voyage to Argentina after the ceasefire).
+He attacked three ships and was credited with one certain sinking.

-After his second patrol the war was over and Günther Pulst brought his U-boat from Norway to England at the end of May, 1945.
+After his second patrol Germany surrendered, and Günther Pulst sailed U-978 under British control from Norway to Loch Ryan, Scotland at the end of May 1945.
 He then spent nearly three years in British captivity.

-In September 1957 he became a civilian staff member of the Bundeswehr and worked for some years in the 1960s as Financial Controller NATO in Paris.
+In September 1957 he became a civilian staff member of the Bundeswehr (Federal German Armed Services) and worked for some years in the 1960s as Financial Controller NATO in Paris.
 He retired in March 1983.
 He was decorated in 1980 with the Bundesverdienstkreuz (Federal Merit Cross) and in 1983 with the Outstanding Civilian Service Medal (USA).